owlbarn/tutorial/book/case-image-inception/README.md

   concatenate 3 [|branch1x1; branch5x5; branch3x3dbl; branch_pool|]
 ```

-The `mix_typ1` structure implement the the first type of inception module.
+The `mix_typ1` structure implement the first type of inception module.
-In `branch3x3dbl` branch, it replace a `5x5` kernel convolution layer with two `3x3` convolution layers.
+In `branch3x3dbl` branch, it replaces a `5x5` kernel convolution layer with two `3x3` convolution layers.
 It follows the design in the VGG network.
 Of course, as we have explained, both branches uses the `1x1` to reduce dimensions before complex convolution computation.

 In some implementation the `3x3` convolutions can also be further factorised into `3x1` and then `1x3` convolutions.
-There are more tha one way to do the factorisation.
+There are more than one way to do the factorisation.
-You might be think that it is also a good idea to replace the `3x3` convolution with two `2x2`s.
+You might be thinking that it is also a good idea to replace the `3x3` convolution with two `2x2`s.
 Well, we could do that but it saves only about 11% parameters, compared to the 33% save of current practice.